Terms and conditions

 Audio: 2 to 4 minutes in duration

-2.2 All entries must be the original work of the participant and reflect one of the competition themes.
-Entries must depict a true story about an aspect or experience of the student’s life.
+2.2 The entry must be the original work of the participant and reflect one of the competition themes.

-2.3 Visual entries must be accompanied by a brief description or transcript.
+2.3 The entry must be accompanied by a brief description or transcript.

 3. Themes

-3.1 Participants can choose from the following themes:
+3.1 Participants can choose from the following themes to describe their:

-Family and Community: Stories of strength, resilience and cultural pride within your community.
+Family and Community: by sharing stories of strength, resilience and cultural pride within your community.

 4. Submission process